 When I first tried to check in with my body, I got nothing.
 Fine.
 Normal.
 Whatever.
 The channel was full of static.
 Decades of pushing through had taught me to override bodily signals rather than listen to them.
 I had become fluent in ignoring myself.

-Here in Loreto, I’ve been practising.
+Here in Loreto, I have been practising.
 Every morning and evening, I sit quietly and ask simple questions.
 Where is there tension?
 What is my breath doing?
 What does my belly feel like today?

 At first, the answers were vague.
 But slowly, the body has started to speak more clearly.

 Tight behind the eyes today.
 Jaw softer than yesterday.
-A pulling sensation in my chest that might be grief, or might be longing, or might be something that doesn’t have a name yet.
+A pulling sensation in my chest that might be grief, or might be longing, or might be something still awaiting a name.

 This is what van der Kolk means when he says interoception is the foundation of agency.
 You cannot respond to what you cannot feel.
 You cannot change what you cannot notice.
 The first step in any different direction is simply knowing where you are.